Egg Donation Program

-Dr. Jain is truly an expert in the field of egg donation.
+Our industry leading Egg Donation Program is run by Dr. Jain, who is truly an expert in the field of egg donation.
 He completed his training in the Division of Reproductive Endocrinology and Infertility at the University of Southern California, the location of the first successful egg donation cycle in 1987.
 He remained at USC for almost a decade as a tenured professor of Obstetrics and Gynecology during which time he published a landmark article in the Journal of the American Medical Association on egg donation in women over fifty years of age.
-More significantly, he helped to pioneer the next generation of egg donation utilizing frozen donor eggs.
-He was instrumental in creating one of the first frozen donor egg banks in the world.
+More significantly, he helped pioneer the next generation of egg donation utilizing frozen donor eggs.
+He was also instrumental in creating one of the first frozen donor egg banks in the world.
+Dr Jain has developed our inhouse egg donation program in order to provide the absolute best outcomes and care possible, to both intended parents and egg donors.